connext/xapp-starter/README.md

 <img src="documentation/assets/xcall.png" alt="drawing" width="500"/>

-## Transfer
+## Simple Bridge

-Simple transfer from Sending Chain to Receiving Chain.
+Simple asset transfer from Origin Chain to Destination Chain.
 Does not use calldata.

 Example use cases:
 - Send funds across chains

 Contracts:
-- Transfer.sol
+- SimpleBridge.sol

-## Unauthenticated
+## Unauthenticated Call

-Transfer funds and/or call a target contract with arbitrary calldata on the Receiving Chain.
-Assuming the receiving side is an unauthenticated call, this flow is essentially the same as a simple transfer except encoded calldata is included in the `xcall`.
-The call can simply use `amount: 0` if no transfer is required.
+Transfer funds and/or call a target contract with arbitrary calldata on the Destination Chain.
+Assuming the receiving side is an unauthenticated call, this flow is essentially the same as the simple bridge except encoded calldata is included in the `xcall`.
+The call can simply use `amount: 0` if no funds are being transferred.

 Example use cases:
-- Deposit funds into a liquidity pool on the Receiving Chain
+- Deposit funds into a liquidity pool on the Destination Chain
-- Execute a token Swap on the Receiving Chain
+- Execute a token Swap on the Destination Chain
 - Connecting DEX liquidity across chains in a single seamless transaction
 - Crosschain vault zaps and vault strategy management

 Contracts:
-- Source.sol
+- HelloSource.sol
-- Target.sol
+- HelloTarget.sol

-## Authenticated
+## Authenticated Call

-Like unauthenticated, call a target contract with arbitrary calldata on the Receiving Chain.
-Except, the target function is authenticated which means the contract owner must make sure to check the origin in order to uphold authentication requirements.
+Like unauthenticated, call a target contract with arbitrary calldata on the Destination Chain.
+Except, the target function is authenticated which means the contract must check the origin in order to uphold authentication requirements.

 Example use cases:
-- Hold a governance vote on Sending Chain and execute the outcome of it on the Receiving Chain (and other DAO operations)
+- Hold a governance vote on Origin Chain and execute the outcome of it on the Destination Chain (and other DAO operations)
 - Lock-and-mint or burn-and-mint token bridging
 - Critical protocol operations such as replicating/syncing global constants (e.g. PCV) across chains
 - Bringing UniV3 TWAPs to every chain without introducing oracles